 Before implementing an email marketing campaign, ensure your tool has integrated marketing analytics capabilities that can show you things beyond lead information.
 A great analytics tools will help you with the aforementioned social situation.
 Tools that show you social mentions, for instance, will generate a more tailored list of leads—you can send more targeted emails to subscribers who mention you on social.
 Additionally, an effective analytics tool will compare your numbers with benchmarks and allow you to adjust your strategy accordingly.

-The advantages of using email marketing are numerous, but email should never be ruled out as a tried and true marketing device—and it shouldn't be used without an integrated marketing strategy.
-Email experts go above and beyond with different platforms and in ways you might never imagine.
+The advantages of using email marketing are numerous, and email should never be ruled out as a tried and true marketing device—and it shouldn't be used without an integrated marketing strategy.
+Email experts go above and beyond with different platforms and in ways you might not imagine.
 That’s us.
 If you have questions or ideas, drop us a line.